shenAwesome/jThread/README.md

 The goal of jThread is to mimic Thread in JavaScript to replace callback or promises, the benifits are:

-1) make the logic more readable and maintainable, avoid the 'Callback Hell'.
+* Make async logic more readable and maintainable, avoid the 'Callback Hell'.
-2) provide a mechanism to cancel or restart a process.
+* Provide a mechanism to cancel or restart a process.
-3) consistant coding style when handling user input & AJAX call.
-4) super small size and batteries included
+* Super small size and batteries included.

 JThread utilizes the 'Thread&Activity' concept to solve the problem with natural JavaScript.
 It is inspired by the workflow/activity design and has two important Types: Thread and Activity.